 Others are Alvisa Winrose, Fridah Karimi, Sofia Ayeti and Faith Ngogo.
 Team manager Eric Walucho said the team is ready to take part in the event after undergoing rigorous training here in Nairobi.

 The team bagged two bronze medals in the 2015 All Africa Games held in Brazzaville, Congo.

 The team is among the last group of Team Kenya to leave for Rabat with Boxing and beach Volleyball teams already left for Morocco.

-The post Researchers call for care in use of popular herbicide appeared first on KBC | Kenya's Watching.
+The post Kenya wrestling team leaves for All African games in Morocco appeared first on KBC | Kenya's Watching.